Central Virginia I

 (1863), Germanna

-Extensive CSA trenches and gun pits (two lines) still exist on the south side of the Rapidan River, mostly within the present-day Locust Grove campus of Germanna Community College.
-State marker
+Extensive CSA trenches and gun pits (two lines) still exist on the south side of the Rapidan River, mostly located on the present-day Locust Grove campus of Germanna Community College.
+Abandoned before the Battle of Mine Run (November 1863) as the Confederate Army consolidated their winter camps behind (west of) Mine Run.
+The Union Army's advance through here in May 1864 (Battle of the Wilderness) from Culpeper County was unopposed.

 Shackaconia